c1728p9/board-recovery-instructions/unbricking_guide.md

 ![](images/connected.png "Connecting the debugger to the bricked board")

 ### Step 3: Flashing bricked board
-Now you are ready to flash the bricked board with the updated DapLink firmware.
-This firmware should have already been downloaded previously in the Required items section of this tutorial.
+Now you are ready to flash the bricked board with the updated DapLink firmware that is linked in the `Required items` section of this tutorial.
 To run pyOCD's flashtool, use the command below (run with superuser privileges if using a Linux machine).
-Note, replace `<PATH TO DAPLINK BINARY>` with path location of the DapLink binary on your system.
+Note, replace `<PATH TO DAPLINK BINARY>` with file location of the DapLink binary on your system.

 `pyocd-flashtool <PATH TO DAPLINK BINARY> -t k20d50m`